gomorpheus/morpheus-docs/integration_guides/azure/getting_started.rst

 .. image:: azure/active_directory.png[caption="Figure 1: ", title="Azure Active Directory UI", alt="Azure Active Directory UI"]

-Once an active directory service is setup, an application credential must be added in order for {morpheus} to have access to Azure.
+Once an active directory service is setup, an application credential must be added in order for |morpheus| to have access to Azure.
 To do this simply click into the Active Directory and create a new Application.
 Select ‘Add an application my organization is developing’.
 The name can be whatever and the type should be ‘Web Application and/or web API’.
 Come up with any ‘sign-on url’ and ‘app id url’ (they will not be used and can even be the same value).
 Finally, Navigate into the ‘Configure’ section for the application.
 A screen similar to Figure 2 should be visible:

 .. image:: azure/application.png[caption="Figure 2: ", title="Azure Application Detail Page", alt="Azure Application Detail Page"]

 There are two pieces of information needed from this page.
-The Client ID will be needed when adding a Cloud to {morpheus} as well as a secret key which can be created in the keys section of the application detail page.
+The Client ID will be needed when adding a Cloud to |morpheus| as well as a secret key which can be created in the keys section of the application detail page.

 .. image:: azure/keys.png[caption="Figure 3: ", title="Azure Application Detail Key Management", alt="Azure Application Detail Key Management"]

-The next piece of information needed is the Tenant ID to be used by {morpheus}.
+The next piece of information needed is the Tenant ID to be used by |morpheus| .
 This can be one of the more difficult pieces to acquire via the Azure UI.
 To do so navigate back to the 'Applications' list section under 'Active Directory' and simply click 'View Endpoints' on the bottom of the screen:

 .. image:: azure/endpoints.png[caption="Figure 4: ", title="Azure Active Directory View Endpoints", alt="Azure Active Directory View Endpoints]

 A dialog should appear containing several endpoint links.
 In these links your Tenant ID is listed as a GUID.
-Copy this as the Tenant ID for use when adding a cloud to {morpheus}:
+Copy this as the Tenant ID for use when adding a cloud to |morpheus| :

 image::azure/endpoints_dialog.png[caption="Figure 5: ", title="Azure Active Directory Tenant ID", alt="Azure Active Directory View Endpoints Tenant ID"]

-Almost everything necessary to setup Azure has been acquired, but the next step involves granting permission to the {morpheus} application to access resources and subscriptions within Azure.
+Almost everything necessary to setup Azure has been acquired, but the next step involves granting permission to the |morpheus| application to access resources and subscriptions within Azure.
 Now it is time to login to the new Azure portal via https://portal.azure.com[https://portal.azure.com].
 Once logged in simply navigate to the subscriptions area of the portal.

 ..
-NOTE:: The Subscription ID will be necessary when adding a cloud into {morpheus}, so it is important to write this id down.
+NOTE:: The Subscription ID will be necessary when adding a cloud into |morpheus| , so it is important to write this id down.

 Once the subscription is selected, go into its 'Settings' and navigate to the 'Users' section in the right hand navigation.
 This is where things get a bit confusing in the azure portal.
 We need to add a new Owner to the account but instead of adding a User we are actually going to be adding the application we created in active directory earlier.